Maps and Navigation

 When navigating to a destination, Model X helps you anticipate your charging needs by calculating the amount of energy that remains when you reach your destination.
-When navigating, the map displays this calculation at the bottom of the expanded turn-by-turn direction list (see Navigating to a Destination).
+When navigating, the map displays this calculation next to the Battery icon on the turn-by-turn direction list (see Navigating to a Destination).
 When the turn-by-turn direction list is compressed, touch the top of the list to expand it.

 The calculation that predicts how much energy you will use is an estimate based on driving style (predicted speed, etc.) and environmental factors (elevation changes, wind speed and direction, ambient and forecasted temperatures, air density and humidity, etc.).
-As you drive, Model X continuously learns how much energy it uses, resulting in improved accuracy over time.
-It is important to note that Model X predicts energy usage based on the driving style of the individual vehicle.
+As you drive, Model X continuously learns how much energy it uses, improving accuracy over time.
+Model X predicts energy usage based on the driving style of the individual vehicle.
 For example, if you drive aggressively for a period of time, future range predictions will assume higher consumption.
-Also, if you purchase a used Tesla vehicle, it is recommended that you perform a factory reset ( ) to ensure the predicted energy is as accurate as possible.
+Some factors that contribute to predicted energy (such as forecasted temperatures and wind speed) are available only when Model X has internet connectivity.

-Throughout your route, Model X monitors energy usage and updates the calculation.
-A popup warning displays at the bottom of the turn-by-turn direction list in these situations:
+Throughout your route, Model X monitors energy usage and updates the estimate of energy remaining at the end of your trip.
+A popup warning displays on the turn-by-turn direction list in these situations:

 - A yellow warning displays when you have very little energy remaining to reach your destination, requiring you to drive slowly to conserve energy.
 For tips on conserving energy, see Getting Maximum Range.

 - A red warning displays when you must charge to reach your destination.

 To determine if you have enough energy for a round trip, touch the Battery icon on the turn-by-turn direction list to display an estimated calculation of your round trip energy usage.